MATRIX of PES (anti-epidemic system)

 PES is one of the tools for evaluating and solving the covid-19 epidemic in the Czech Republic.
 The main goal of the new PES assessment is to increase the readability and predictability of the current epidemiological situation.

-The measures taken will be linked to 5 basic levels of preparedness, levels according to the values of the risk index.
+The measures taken will be linked to 5 basic levels of preparedness,

 The PES clearly shows the current situation in individual regions and at the same time shows whether the citizens should prepare for the loosening or tightening of the established measures.